Dover, New Jersey: Local government

 Dover operates using the Town form of government, one of nine municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the Town Council who are chosen on a partisan basis as part of the November general election.
+The governing body is composed of the Mayor and the Town Council who are chosen on a partisan basis as part of the November general election.
 The Mayor is elected at-large to a four-year term of office.
 The Towns Council is comprised of eight members, with two council members elected to two-year terms from each of the four wards on a staggered basis, with one seat coming up for election each year in each ward.
 The governing body had been known as the Board of Aldermen until October 2023, when the name was changed to the Town Council, making it the last municipality in the state to have used the term Aldermen.

-As of 2025, the Mayor of Dover is Democrat James P. Dodd, whose term of office ends on December 31, 2027.
+As of 2026, the Mayor of Dover is Democrat James P. Dodd, whose term of office ends on December 31, 2027.
 Dodd had previously served as Mayor from 2006-2019 and defeated incumbent Mayor Carolyn Blackman in the 2023 Democratic primary en route to returning to office.
-Members of the Town Council are Geovani Estacio-Carillo (Ward 2; D, 2026), Sergio Rodriguez (Ward 2; D, 2025), Arturo "A.B."
-Santana (Ward 4; D, 2025), Michael J. Scarneo (Ward 3; D, 2025), Marcos Tapia-Aguilar, Sr. (Ward 4; D, 2026), Claudia P. Toro (Ward 1; D, 2025), Veronica Velez (Ward 3; D, 2026) and Sandra Wittner (Ward 1; D, 2026).
+Members of the Town Council are Christopher Almada (Ward 3; D, 2027), Geovani Estacio-Carillo (Ward 2; D, 2026), Daniella Mendez (Ward 1; D, 2027), Judith Rugg (Ward 2; D, 2027), Arturo "A.B."
+Santana (Ward 4; D, 2027), Marcos Tapia-Aguilar, Sr. (Ward 4; D, 2026), and Sandra Wittner (Ward 1; D, 2026).

 Dover serves as the lead agency operating a joint municipal court that also serves the neighboring municipalities of Mine Hill Township, Mount Arlington, Victory Gardens and Wharton.
 Established in 2009, the joint municipal court was projected to offer annual savings in excess of $250,000 over the 10-year life of the agreement.